- What kind of advantages does membership of ESO bring?

 A: Each year, about 2000 proposals are made for the use of ESO telescopes, requesting between four and six times more nights than are available.
-ESO is the most productive observatory in the world, which annually results in an impressive number of peer-reviewed publications: in 2009 alone, 700 refereed papers based on ESO data were published.
+ESO is the most productive observatory in the world, which annually results in an impressive number of peer-reviewed publications: more than two every day of the year.

 Q: Why don't we always build the astronomical observatories on the highest mountains, so that the height of the atmosphere is less above the telescopes?